mlmargotto/DecSecOpsTools/docs/_posts/2015-11-12-questions-to-ask-executive-management-when-considering-a-new-job.md

 ## Deeper Questions:

-<em>NOTE: Make sure that it is appropriate to ask these questions!
-These
-require a higher level of rapport with the person you are talking to.</em>
+_NOTE: Make sure that it is appropriate to ask these questions!
+These require a higher level of rapport with the person you are talking to._

 * Tell me about {name a key person} who has recently left the company?
 * What about employee turnover?